gpratik143/TicTacToe/README.md

 # TicTacToe
-## here is a tictactoe app with source code
+## Here is a tictactoe app with source code